Definition of

 Superconductors in motors and energy storage

-In the future, superconductors are expected to be used to build electric motors and create equipment that can store energy , among other applications.
+It is expected that, in the future, superconductors will be used to build electric motors and to create equipment that allows energy storage, among other applications.

-Finally, it should be noted that high-temperature superconductors are materials that have a critical temperature higher than the boiling point of nitrogen or that do not comply with the BCS theory (developed in 1957 to explain superconductivity).
+It should be noted, finally, that materials that have a critical temperature higher than the boiling temperature of nitrogen or that do not comply with the BCS theory (developed in 1957 to explain superconductivity) are known as high-temperature superconductors. .